Connor Deane for First Selectman

 “My first introduction to Connor Deane was also my first introduction to Amity theater, when I attended the Amity production of Les Misérables,” said Jody Dietch, Chair of the Orange Democratic Town Committee.
 “Years later, our paths would cross again as Connor reached out to me about running for office.
 It was then that I learned his mom is Beth Ferguson, and his uncles and I all attended school together from Race Brook School through Amity.”

-Dietch, who has previously run unsuccessfully for first selectman, said she was proud to support Deane’s candidacy.
+Dietch, who previously ran for first selectman, said she was proud to support Deane’s candidacy.
 First Selectman Jim Zeoli, a Republican who plans to run for the position again in November, in a Facebook post congratulated Deane on his announcement, saying he looks forward “to a good campaign.”

 Deane said he’s excited to bring his ideas to the table and get the chance to meet with Orange voters.
 “Orange has been an anchor in my life.
 I couldn’t be more excited for the opportunity to give back.”
 Democrats will hold their caucus to choose a candidate in July.